7 Myths About Rescue Animals—Debunked

 Myth 2: Shelter animals have health issues.

-Reality: Shelters do not place sick or injured animals up for adoption.
+Reality: Shelters don’t place sick or injured animals up for adoption.
 Period.
-“Most pets who enter a shelter are healthy and can be placed for adoption very quickly,” says Dr. Weitzman.
+“Most pets who enter a shelter are healthy and can be placed for adoption very quickly,” Dr. Weitzman says.
 “Some have health issues, but shelters address and treat them [before making them available for adoption].”

-In fact, Dr. Weitzman believes it can be better to adopt from a shelter than to purchase an animal that may come from a disreputable source.
-“Sadly, oftentimes puppies purchased from puppy mills or breedersopens in a new tab have more health issues than shelter pets,” he says.
+In fact, Dr. Weitzman believes animals in shelters are often healthier than those who may come from a disreputable source.
+“Sadly, oftentimes puppies purchased from puppy mills or breeders have more health issues than shelter pets,” he says.
 “They have no access to regular vet care and the list of afflictions is long.”

 Myth 3: Shelter animals are unsocialized.